-Residency in Hawaiʻi and another place cannot be held simultaneously.
+- Residency in Hawaiʻi and another place cannot be held simultaneously.

 - Presence in Hawaiʻi primarily to attend an institution of higher learning does not create resident status.
-6 Credit Rule: A nonresident student enrolled for 6 credits or more during any term within the 12 month period is presumed to be in Hawaiʻi to attend college.
-Such periods of enrollment are not typically applied toward the physical presence requirement.
 Please contact Admissions for further information.

 - The residency of unmarried students who are minors follows that of the parents or legal guardian.
 Marriage emancipates a minor.